deislabs/wagi-dotnet/README.md

 ## Quickstart

-Here's the fastest way to try out WAGI-dotnet.
-For details, checkout out the [documentation](docs/README.md).
+To make it easy to get started with WAGI-dotnet two nuget packages are provided, the first (Deislabs.WAGI.Templates) contains templates that can be used with the dotnet cli tool.
+The second pcakage contains runtime extension that enable hosting of WAGI modules in ASP.Net using only configuration.
+For full details, checkout out the [documentation](docs/README.md).

 WAGI-dotnet requires [.Net 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)

-To create a ASP.Net Core web application that hosts WAGI Modules:
+To create a ASP.Net Core web application that host a demo WAGI Module:

+***Note: nuget.org only contains (pre-)released versions of the packages, to install the latest versions follow the instructions [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry) to set up GitHub packages registry as a source for nuget packages.***

 ``` Console
 dotnet add -i Deislabs.WAGI.Templates